sofiaserantes/Milestone1_StreamAnalytics_G5/README.md

 ### What it captures

-Every state transition an order goes through — from the moment a customer places it to final delivery or cancellation.
+Every state transition an order goes through: from the moment a customer places it to final delivery or cancellation.

 ### Why this feed is essential

 Order lifecycle events are the central operational record of any delivery platform.
 Without them it is impossible to know whether an order is pending, being prepared, in transit, or completed.
 Specifically, this feed:

-- Enables real-time customer-facing status updates and ETA recalculation
+- Enables real time customer facing status updates and ETA recalculation
 - Powers SLA monitoring (e.g., orders pending acceptance for more than 3 minutes)
 - Supports cancellation pattern detection and fraud prevention
 - Provides the financial record that triggers payment on `DELIVERED`